Please browse the USDA Refinance page above if you already have a 502 Guaranteed USDA loan and want to learn more about USDA refinance program.

 1. Real 100% No Down Payment Home Loan (1% USDA funding fee also included into loan)

-The USDA home loan program does not require a down payment and you may finance up to 101% of the appraised value – 100 percent loan + the 1% USDA guarantee fee.
-Since the end of down payment assistance programs in 2008, the USDA Rural Housing Loan Program has fast become the nations primary choice for 100% financing in 2016.
-In fact, the USDA mortgage and VA home loan are the last remaining No Money Down mortgage programs available in the U.S. Buyers can move into their new home with little or NO out of pocket expense.
+The USDA program does not require a down payment and you may finance up to 101% of the appraised value – 100 percent loan + the 1% USDA guarantee fee.
+Since the end of down payment assistance programs in 2008, the USDA Rural Housing Loan Program has fast become the nations primary choice for 100% financing in 2018.
+In fact, the USDA mortgage and VA home loan are the last No Money Down mortgage programs available in the U.S. Buyers can move into their new home with little or NO out of pocket expense.
 Please note, 100% financing is not mandatory with the USDA Rural Housing loan.
 Home buyers can choose to put 3%, 5% or 10% down payment on their home if desired.
-Please also note the USDA housing program is NOT limited to just first time home owners.
-The best part, there are NO homebuyer class or schooling requirements with the USDA 502 guaranteed program!
+Please also note the program is NOT limited to strictly first time home owners.
+The best part, there is NO special home buyer class or schooling requirements with the USDA 502 guaranteed program!

 2. No USDA Loan Amount Limits Or Purchase Price Limits